16 February 2019

 Rien de tel qu’un bon tajine pour se réchauffer....

 There is no getting around the maghrébine gastronomic influence in the capital, and on cold evenings there's nothing like a hearty tajine.
 Its cone entraps the steam and inverses it, slow cooking ingredients on the lowest heat possible.
-A perfect winter dish, tajines celebrate sweet, salty, spices and textures, and create a combo of flavors that are both satisfying and decadent at once. - BPJ
+A perfect winter dish, tajines contrast sweet, salty, spices and textures, and create a combo of flavors that are both satisfying and decadent at once. - BPJ

 Below: skinless chicken breasts (I prefer with skin) w/leeks, dried apricots, almonds; salmon tajine w/green olives, artichoke, cilantro, preserved lemon; a serving of lamb tajine w/garlic, toasted almonds, chick peas, cinnamon, dried figs atop couscous